MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

 adobe-target: true
 ---

-# JavaScript API: Store data in MongoDB with Azure Function
+# Serverless TypeScript API: Store data in MongoDB with Azure Functions

 Create an Azure Function API to store data with Mongoose API into Azure Cosmos DB, then deploy the Function application to the Azure cloud for hosting with a public HTTP endpoint.

+> [!NOTE]
+> This article uses the [Azure Functions Node.js v4 programming model](/azure/azure-functions/functions-node-upgrade-v4?tabs=azure-cli-set-indexing-flag%2Cv4) currently in preview.

 :::image type="content" source="../media/azure-function-cosmos-db-mongo-api/flow-client-serverless-cosmos-db.png" alt-text="Flow chart showing path of HTTP request to pass data through Azure Functions and store in Azure Cosmos DB.":::